abilandz/Advanced/regex.md

 #### Asterisk ```*``` <a name="asterisk"></a>
-The metacharacter asterisk ```*``` deserves special attention because it has a different meaning when used in BRE and ERE, and when used as a wildcard in globbing.
-Since it is used very frequently in both cases, it is very important to fully grasp this difference in its meaning, depending on the context in which it is used.
+The metacharacter asterisk ```*``` deserves special attention because it has a different meaning when used in BRE and ERE on one side, or when used as a wildcard in globbing.
+Since it is used very frequently in both cases, it is very important to fully grasp the difference in its meaning, depending on the context in which it is used.
 Here is the summary:

-1. In BRE and ERE, asterisk ```*``` will match any number (including zero) of repetitions of the preceding character or, in a more elaborate case, it will match zero or more occurrences of the preceding regular expression.
+1. In BRE and ERE, asterisk ```*``` will match any number (including zero) of repetitions of the preceding character.
+In a more elaborate case, it will match zero or more occurrences of the preceding regular expression.
 By itself, the asterisk ```*``` matches nothing, it only has an effect on what appears before it;
 2. As a shell wildcard, the meaning of the asterisk ```*``` is completely different &mdash; in this context, it stands for "zero or more characters."